Razacx/Advent-of-Code-2018/README.md

 _I also worked on a different machine which made me have to do the project setup again.
 Took me quite a while to get IntelliJ to execute my code again today -\_-_

-_(EDIT) Updated the folder structure since I think I'm comitted to Kotlin now (and this makes it so I don't have to setup a new module in IntelliJ every day)_
+_(EDIT) Updated the folder structure since I think I'm committed to Kotlin now (and this makes it so I don't have to setup a new module in IntelliJ every day)_

 ##### _03/12 (~30m)_

-_Learned a bit more about regexes in Kotlin_
+_Learned a bit more about regexps in Kotlin_
 _Part 2 of the exercise was a trivial extension_

 ##### _04/12 (~3h)_